 • Partnerships with trusted professionals provide clients with comprehensive support throughout the real estate transaction process.

-• Realtors should disclose any referral fees or compensation upfront to maintain transparency and avoid conflicts of interest.
+• Real Estate Agents should disclose any referral fees or compensation upfront to maintain transparency and avoid conflicts of interest.

 • Effective referral strategies involve providing multiple qualified options to clients, sharing the reasoning behind referrals, and documenting the process.